InstanceCoffee/project-0/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

 ## Installation
-go to the cloned directory na run `npm install`
+In your terminal, go to the cloned directory, and run `npm install`

 ## Development server